 Areas of the vitiligo lesion will be randomly treated with slightly varying cell suspensions prepared using RECELL to confirm response rates and optimal suspension parameters.

 The randomised controlled study’s primary effectiveness measure will be the percent area of repigmented skin 24 weeks after treatment.

-The post Avita Medical share price on watch after being added to the ASX 200 appeared first on Motley Fool Australia.
+The post AVITA Medical share price on watch after vitiligo FDA update appeared first on Motley Fool Australia.

 Our Motley Fool experts have just released a brand new FREE report, detailing 5 dirt cheap shares that you can buy today.

 One stock is an Australian internet darling with a rock solid reputation and an exciting new business line that promises years (or even decades) of growth… while trading at an ultra-low price…

 Another is a diversified conglomerate trading near a 52-week low all while offering a 2.8% fully franked yield...

 Plus 3 more cheap bets that could position you to profit over the next 12 months!